-- Use of story, including story telling. - Discussions and debate - Questions and answers - Individual and group investigations - Television, radio, audio recording, video, film, internet and other computing resources - Fieldwork, including visits to museums and geographical sites - Having access to and are able to handle artefacts - Use of non-fiction books and internet to aid research - Having visitors talk about their personal experiences. - Learning outdoors-At Jerry Clay we plan at least one outdoor lesson per week and each class is given opportunity to carry out an Outdoor Learning Day with specialists (not explicitly geography only skills) - Teaching about human and physical geography - Making links to real life situations - Comparing and contrasting places - Teachers formatively assess children's understanding - Teachers use retrieval methods to remind and check children's previous learning
+- Use of story, including story telling. - Discussions and debate - Questions and answers - Individual and group investigations - Television, radio, audio recording, video, film, internet and other computing resources including Digimaps - Fieldwork, including visits to museums and geographical sites - Having access to and are able to handle artefacts - Use of non-fiction books and internet to aid research - Having visitors talk about their personal experiences. - Learning outdoors-At Jerry Clay we prioritise learning in our outdoor environment and plan Geography lessons outside, where possible.
+Each class is given opportunity to carry out an Outdoor Learning Day with specialists (not explicitly geography only skills) - Teaching all Geography strands, including human and physical geography - Teaching children about the importance of sustainability and impact on the future - Making links to real life situation - Comparing and contrasting places - Teachers formatively assess children's understanding - Teachers use retrieval methods to remind and check children's previous learning